dnsimple/dnsimple-support/content/articles/export-domain-names-to-file.md

 ## Have more questions?

-If you have any questions or need any assistance exporting your domains, [contact support](https://dnsimple.com/feedback), and we’ll be happy to help.
+If you have any questions or need any assistance exporting your domains, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.